CelMascant/esp32-keyble/README.md

 The /task endpoint is usefull, because the ESP toggles between WiFi and BLE connections.
 If the bridge is connected to WiFi and recieves a command via MQTT, it disables WiFi, connects to the lock via BLE, reconnects after the BLE task has finished and publishes the new state to the mqtt broker.

 TODO
+- add tag and pin administrative functions
+- add door sensor option (no locking when door is opened)
+- fix webpage setup: no need for AP if the ESP allready is connected to a wifi
 - register user feature
 - error handling
 - more endpoints like IP, uptime, etc.